MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Background

 When faced with complex problems, humans are able to break them down into simpler steps to solve them gradually.
 This strategy has been extended to LLMs and is referred to as path reasoning~\cite{wang2024survey}.
-The earliest form of this was single-path reasoning, exemplified by the Chain of Thought (CoT) approach~\cite{wei2022chain}, where LLMs are guided through tasks using step-by-step examples in the prompts.
-This strategy evolved into multi-path reasoning, such as the Self-Consistent Chain of Thought (CoT-SC)~\cite{wang2022self}, where multiple reasoning paths (or CoTs) are generated for the same problem, and the most frequent or consistent result is selected as the final solution.
-Tree of Thoughts (ToT)~\cite{yao2023treethoughtsdeliberateproblem} further organizes these paths into a tree structure.
-Each node in the tree represents an intermediate thought, which can be traced back or explored until the best solution is found.
+The earliest form, single-path reasoning, includes Chain of Thought (CoT)~\cite{wei2022chain}, where LLMs follow step-by-step prompts.
+This evolved into multi-path reasoning, such as Self-Consistent CoT (CoT-SC)~\cite{wang2022self}, which generates multiple reasoning paths and selects the most consistent result.
+Tree of Thoughts (ToT)~\cite{yao2023treethoughtsdeliberateproblem} further organizes these paths into a tree, where each node represents an intermediate thought that can be traced back or explored until the best solution is found.
 However, ToT limits optimization across branches since nodes at the same level remain independent.
 Once the branch structure is established, the final output is constrained to originate from one of the branches, with no mechanism for dynamic optimization across branches.
 To address this shortcoming, Graph of Thoughts (GoT)~\cite{besta2024graph} introduces backtracking as an enhancement to ToT.
 When an error occurs at a node within a branch, GoT allows incorrect nodes to revert and merge with other branches to dynamically refine reasoning paths.
 This aligns well with task decomposition in automatic programming and provides a promising approach for multi-agent planning.